 Insolvency & Intellectual PropertyWilmerHale’s firmwide experience in intellectual property extends to its bankruptcy practice.
 For decades, our bankruptcy and financial restructuring lawyers have been advising technology clients on issues at the intersection of bankruptcy and intellectual property.
 We have extensive experience addressing counterparty insolvency risk in all types of intellectual property–related transactions, from mergers and acquisitions to complex joint development programs.
 We routinely represent licensors, licensees and others as interested parties in insolvency proceedings where intellectual property rights may be at issue, including in cross-border situations.
 We have represented buyers and sellers in record-setting distressed patent sales and other intellectual property monetization transactions.

 Bankruptcy Litigation, Regulation and Policy

-- Appellate counsel for the indenture trustee for, and holders of, $1.1 billion in notes issued by Momentive Performance Materials in their appeal of the debtor’s plan of reorganization.
+- Served as appellate counsel for the indenture trustee for, and holders of, $1.1 billion in notes issued by Momentive Performance Materials in their appeal of the debtor’s plan of reorganization.